How to get £1 tickets to UK attractions on universal credit – 2026

 London transport musuem

 Kids go free to the London transport museum, and with this incredible deal adults can get an annual pass for just £1!
 Each individual person would need to provide proof to obtain the £1 yearly pass.
-They usually cost £24.50, which is still pretty good value for a whole year.
+They usually cost £25, which is still pretty good value for a whole year.
 If your little one loves vehicles, then this may be the day out for you.
 All the info you need is here.

 Fun universal credit days outside of London

 Although there are many fun universal credit days out in London, they aren’t limited to there.
 There is plenty of fun to be had outside of London too!
+Below are the other universal credit days out I could find across the UK.

 The King’s gallery – Edinburgh